-Control of the steering and drive motors is delegated to the PMAC, which receives feedback from the motor encoders either directly in the case of the steering or via a drive amplifier from the drive motor.
+Control of the steering and drive motors is delegated to the PMAC, which receives feedback from their respective motor encoders.
 The PMAC also accepts inputs from limit switches to restrict drive motor behaviour when necessary.

 The catseye drive preamplifier accepts a tracking distance error signal from the metrology system via an analog radio link and converts it into a voice coil drive signal which in turn moves the catseye to minimise the tracking error.
-A differential position sensor measures the position of the catseye, which is monitored by the CPU via an analog I/O card.
+A differential position sensor measures the position of the catseye with respect to the trolley, which is monitored by the CPU via an analog I/O card.
 If the catseye is not in the middle of its range, the CPU tells the PMAC to vary the drive motor speed such that the catseye moves towards the mid-range setting.

-The CPU can adjust the preamp behaviour by setting the values of onboard digital resistors connected to its I^2C bus.
+The CPU can adjust the preamp behaviour by setting the values of onboard digital resistors connected to its $I^2C$ bus.
 It also communicates with the drive motor amplifier via a serial line and with the local network via a wireless ethernet link.